TOAST-DOCS/Service-Monitoring/en/api-guide.md

 4 | month | Y | 1-12 or JAN-DEC | , - * /
 5 | day of week | Y | 1-7 or SUN-SAT | , - * ? / L #
 6 | year | N | 1970-2099 | , - * /
-  - 'Day' and 'Day of week' cannot be set at the same time; one of the two fields must always be `?`.

 #### Response
 ```json